How to downgrade iOS 9 to iOS 8? Read this iMobie guide to downgrade your iPhone iPad to iOS 8 from iOS 9 smoothly

 Step 7: In iTunes, click the Summary tab, look for the “Restore iPhone/iPad” button – on a Mac, Option click that button, on a Windows computer, Shift click that button.
 And then navigate to the iOS 8 ipsw file you downloaded earlier.

 Step 8: Click the Restore button when asked to confirm.

 Step 9: Let the downgrade process complete, when finished the iPhone or iPad will reboot into fresh iOS 8.
 And then you need to set up your iPhone by following this guide: How to Set Up and Activate Your iPhone >

-Important Note: Keep in mind that you can't install to a previous version of iOS 8 since the iOS 8.4.1 is only version that is singed currently by Apple.
-So this process won't work any more once Apple stops signing the iOS iOS 8.4.1.
+Keep in mind that you can’t install a previous version of iOS 8 since iOS 8.4.1 is the only version that is singed currently by Apple.
+So this process won’t work anymore once Apple stops signing the iOS 8.4.1.